 Geraldine in OBE honour

-She was there to receive her OBE from the Duke of Cambridge in recognition of her services to housing, young people and the local community.
+The Order of the British Empire is made in recognition of her services to housing, young people and the local community.

 Geraldine leads one of the largest social housing providers in the region with over 22,600 homes in Bradford District and West and South Yorkshire.